+As stated above timothy hay and other grass hays, such as Bermuda grass and orchard grass, should be available all the time and should be the main food your rabbit eats.
+This provides the right amount of fiber to keep their gastrointestinal tract healthy and helps prevent problems developing with their teeth.
 Depending on the size of the rabbit, one to three cups of dark green leafy vegetables, fresh grass, mulberry leaves, and hibiscus leaves and flowers may also be given daily.
 Tiny treats of fruit such as banana or watery vegetables such as carrots are okay in very small amounts.
 Give no more than a 1” slice of banana or a baby carrot a day.
 This amount may be too much for a dwarf rabbit.
 Overfeeding of these treats often causes diarrhea.
 For a listing of what treats are healthy and what’re not, please click here.

-Salt blocks are not necessary for rabbit.
+Salt blocks are not necessary for rabbits.

 Alfalfa pellets may be given to growing, geriatric, lactating, or rabbits with special needs but are not recommended for healthy adult rabbits.